-What Common Ingredients In Cosmetics Cause Clogged Pores?
+Common Ingredients In Cosmetics That May Cause Clogged Pores and acne

-Are you suffering from never ending blackheads and pimples no matter what you do?
-The answer might just lie in the ingredient list on your favourite cosmetics.
-When pores become clogged from an irritating ingredient such as lanolin they attempt to flush themselves out, which consequently results in pimples or blackheads.
-If a specific ingredient in your foundation or makeup powder, for example, is the instigator, then it honestly doesn’t matter how good your face-wash is, because the problem simply won’t go away.
+Are you suffering from never-ending blackheads, pimples, and acne no matter what you do?
+The answer might lie in the ingredient list on your favorite cosmetics.
+When pores become clogged from an irritating ingredient such as lanolin they attempt to flush themselves out, which consequently results in pimples, blackheads, and acne.
+If a specific ingredient in your foundation or makeup powder is the instigator, then it honestly doesn’t matter how good your face-wash is, the problem simply won’t go away.
 You need to look for the term ‘non-comedogenic' and ‘oil-free' on the label as this should mean the product does not contain ingredients that will clog your pores.
 However, sometimes even though a product states that it's non-comedogenic, it might still contain some pore-clogging ingredients.
 So just to be sure, cross-reference your favorite makeup and skincare with these common ingredients in cosmetics that will cause acne.

 1. Acetylated Lanolin

-Lanolin is a natural ingredient produced by a sheep skin to keep their wool soft, just like we produce sebum to keep our skin soft.
-Lanolin is used in cosmetics and skin care products to provide softness and moisturization, but unfortunately it is highly comodegenic and rated on a scale of one to five for it’s pore clogging abilities, lanolin rates as high as a four out of five!
-It might also be referred to as acetylated lanolin alcohol, athoxylated lanolin, PEG 16 lanolin or the less common name of solulan 16.
+Lanolin is a natural ingredient produced by sheep's skin to keep their wool soft, just like we produce sebum to keep our skin soft.
+Lanolin is used in cosmetics and skincare products to provide softness and moisturization, but unfortunately, it's highly comedogenic!
+It might also be referred to as acetylated lanolin alcohol, ethoxylated lanolin, PEG 16 lanolin, or the less common name of solulan 16.
 Look for natural face moisturisers that nurture your skin!

 2. Algae Extract